Yasiin Bey: 1994–1998: Beginnings with Rawkus and Black Star

 Bey began his music career in 1994, forming the group UTD (or Urban Thermo Dynamics) along with younger brother DCQ and high-school friend Ces.
 In 2004, they released the album Manifest Destiny, their first and only release to date.
 The album features a compilation of previously unreleased and re-released tracks recorded during the original UTD run.

 In 1996, Bey emerged as a solo artist and worked with De La Soul and Da Bush Babees, before he released his own first single, "Universal Magnetic" in 1997.

 Bey signed with Rawkus Records and formed the rap group Black Star with Talib Kweli.
 The duo released an album, Mos Def & Talib Kweli Are Black Star, in 1998.
 Mostly produced by Hi-Tek, the album featured the singles "Respiration" and "Definition", which both reached in the Billboard Hot R&B/Hip-Hop Songs chart.

 1999–2006: Solo career and various projects

 Bey released his solo debut album Black on Both Sides in October 1999, also through Rawkus.
-The single "Ms. Fat Booty" charted, while the album reached #25 on the Billboard 200.
+The single "Ms. Fat Booty" charted, while the album reached No. 25 on the Billboard 200.
 Around this time, he also contributed to the Scritti Politti album Anomie & Bonhomie.

 In January 2002, Rawkus Records was taken over by Geffen Records, which released his second solo album The New Danger in October 2004.
 It included contributions by Shuggie Otis and Bernie Worrell, Doug Wimbish, and Will Calhoun as the Black Jack Johnson Band.
-The album reached #5 on the Billboard 200, making it the most successful for the artist to date.
+The album reached No. 5 on the Billboard 200, making it the most successful for the artist to date.
 The single "Sex, Love & Money" charted, and was nominated for a Grammy Award.
-Mos Def's final solo album for Geffen Records, titled True Magic, was released in 2006.
+Bey's final solo album for Geffen Records, titled True Magic, was released in 2006.